Subject: Graphics Cards | July 26, 2016 - 01:46 AM | Tim Verry

 - RSS - Subscribe through your regular RSS reader (audio only)

 - MP3 - Direct download link to the MP3 file

-This episode of the PC Perspective Podcast is sponsored by Kaspersky Labs!
+This episode of the PC Perspective Podcast is sponsored by Casper!

 Hosts: Ryan Shrout, Allyn Malventano, Jeremy Hellstrom, and Josh Walrath